MyEBikeLaw

 +

 Most standard homeowners and renters policies have a motorized-vehicle exclusion.
 As soon as a bike has a motor, it's likely excluded from the policy's liability and property protection.
-Some carriers offer a rider or endorsement that extends coverage to e-bikes, but you have to ask explicitly and confirm in writing — and most do not bring coverage anywhere near the $35k / $70k / $25k statutory minimums S4834 requires for motorized bicycles.
+Some carriers offer a rider or endorsement that extends coverage to e-bikes, but you have to ask explicitly and confirm in writing, and an endorsement that does exist still has to meet the $15k / $30k / $5k liability minimums, and carry pedestrian PIP, before it satisfies S4834 for a motorized bicycle.
 Don't assume; verify with your carrier.

 When is the compliance deadline?
 What if it already passed?